 #7 – Licensing

-A person who has exclusive rights with the right over a product grants the license to use that product for a price which is a License fee.
+A person who has exclusive rights with the right over a product grants the license to use that product for a price, which is a License fee.
 Consider a company that wants to use Antivirus or internet security software.
-The licensor provides the right to use the software for a year for a particular number of systems for a particular price.
+The licensor provides the right to use the software for a year for a particular number of systems for a specific price.